 Fuel used by the City vehicle fleet accounted for approximately 20% of 2005 municipal operations emissions.
-This measure identifies opportunities for the city to maximize fuel efficiency through proper maintenance and operation of the fleet, fostering employee use of non-motorized transportation options, and increasing the number of alternatively fueled or fuel efficient vehicle that comprise the City's fleet.
+This measure identifies opportunities for the city to maximize fuel efficiency through proper maintenance and operation of the fleet, fostering employee use of nonmotorized transportation options, and increasing the number of alternatively fueled or fuel efficient vehicle that comprise the City's fleet.

-- A. Continue to maintain fleet efficiency through proper maintenance, and identify additional opportunities to increase fuel efficiency. - B. Encourage City employees to use non-motorized transportation, such as walking or bicycling, when conducting off-site City business (e.g., for trips up to a quarter or a half mile).14

-Purchase fuel-efficient, hybrid, or alternative-fuel vehicles when replacing City fleet vehicles.15
+- A. Continue fleet to maintain through efficiency proper maintenance, and identify additional opportunities to increase fuel efficiency. - B. Encourage City employees to use non-motorized transportation, such as walking or bicycling, when conducting off-site City business (e.g., for trips up to a quarter or a half mile).14 - C. Purchase fuel-efficient, hybrid, or when alternative-fuel vehicles replacing City fleet vehicles.